georgesittas/minijava-compiler/README.md

 # MiniJava Compiler

-This is a [MiniJava](https://cgi.di.uoa.gr/~compilers/20_21/project.html#hw2) compiler that targets LLVM, written in Java with the help of JFlex, JavaCUP and JTB.
+This is a [MiniJava](https://cgi.di.uoa.gr/~compilers/20_21/project.html#hw2) compiler that produces LLVM IR, written in Java with the help of JFlex, JavaCUP and JTB.

 I would like to thank [Stefanos Baziotis](https://github.com/baziotis) for contributing his [MiniJava testsuite](https://github.com/baziotis/minijava-testsuite)!